pimutils/khal/doc/source/usage.rst

 In addition there are colors: `black`, `red`, `green`, `yellow`, `blue`, `magenta`, `cyan`, `white` (and their bold versions: `red-bold`, etc.).
-There is also `reset`, which clears the styling.
+There is also `reset`, which clears the styling, and `bold`, which is the normal bold.

 For example the below command with print the title and description of all events today.